 Understand the Risks and Rules of Using Mobile Devices in Your Daily Practice

 The evolving duty of technology competence and the ever-increasing use of mobile devices for work impose new demands on what attorneys need to know and do to protect themselves and their clients.
 This focused legal ethics course will give you straightforward guidance on what legal ethics rules apply and what you can do to comply: from using email on your phone to preventing and handling inadvertent disclosure.
-Register today!
+Order today!

 - Clarify what attorney duty of technology competence entails.